zero-one01/pass-winmenu/README.md

 You'll also need a remote Git server.
 GitLab offers free private repositories, and GitHub does too if you're a student.
 Alternatively, you can of course run your own Git server.

 Add an empty repository on your Git provider of choice, then connect your password store to it.
-Depending on where you're hosting your repository, it might differ a bit, but you'll usually have to do something like this:
+It will usually come down to something like this:

 ```
 powershell> git remote add origin https://github.com/yourusername/password-store.git